ljsinclair/featurebase-docs/docs/sql-guide/statements/statement-insert-bulk-ndjson-example.md

 * Create a FeatureBase table with a required structure
 * Copy and transform data from an NDJSON source
-* Insert data into the FeatureBase table
+* Use the `BULK INSERT` statement to copy data from the source to the target table.

 ## Before you begin